Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 Take the help of a tour agency

 Certain travel agencies help you to plan well ahead.
-Due to various occasions like state holidays, public holidays, holiday season where the estimated time to complete visiting the place could get a massive change.
-The tourist operators know the city in and out so they could give you a better idea of how to plan a perfect agenda for visiting Moscow.
+Due to various occasions like state holidays, public holidays, and holiday seasons where the estimated time to complete visiting the place could get a massive change.
+The tourist operators know the city inside and out, so they could give you a better idea of how to plan a perfect itinerary for visiting Moscow.

 A lot of people are very pessimistic about the Russians not being very warm when they visit Moscow, but that isn’t the case.
 Russians are very friendly and helpful to tourists.
 Off late, getting a Russian Visa for visiting Moscow has become a very easy process.
-The state governments are taking a lot of measures to increase tourism in the country.
+The state governments are taking many measures to increase tourism in the country.

-*This article has been contributed to Owl Over The World by Visa Express.
+*This article has been contributed to Owl Over The World by Visa Express, but since visiting Moscow, I have updated it with more info and some personal tips.